8 Benefits of Daily Stand-up Meetings

 It’s easy to get wrapped up in your own tasks and lose sight of what your co-workers are doing all day, especially if you’re part of a distributed team.
 With a daily sync, team members are regularly reminded of what they’re working on as a group and can improve their workflows to meet shared goals.

-3. Reduces roadblocks
+3. Stand-up meetings reduce roadblocks

 No matter your industry, issues arise every once in a while.
 Bringing any hangups to the team’s attention sooner rather than later means you can develop a solution more quickly.
 Waiting days or weeks to do this wastes valuable time, so checking in daily means you’ll be more productive overall.